femboyfin/dbdideas/survivor_perks.md

 - No longer blinds Survivor(s) within range of the generator
   - Removes the potential penalty to the user of the perk in addition to their teammates on a mediocre perk.
 - Blast mines deactivates once a trap has been installed instead of becoming a timer
   - Unlocks the potential to use the perk as an info perk, and removes the awkward decision of whether or not to use a blast mine on an already well-repaired generator and discouraging sitting on a Blast Mine for the majority of the game instead of retrieving new ones.
-Turns Blast Mine into a partial alternative to Repressed Alliance for anti-gen-kick, without stepping on it's toes too much.
+Turns Blast Mine into a partial alternative to Repressed Alliance for anti-gen-kick, without stepping on its toes too much.

 ## [Blood Pact](<https://deadbydaylight.wiki.gg/wiki/Blood_Pact>) 📉